javedbartlett/transaction-app/README.md

 - Better state management (Redux/useReducer/useContext)
 - Use an external library such as React Data Grid for creating a table to store data instead of using CSS grid
 - Add unit tests
-- Separate backend for serving up data, rather than using cors-anywhere proxy